joshuawood2894/google-practice/README.md

 This is practice using the developer tools for the first time in Mozilla.
-Google's home page was recreated with empty links and temporary fill-in information.
+The front end of Google's home page was recreated only HTML and CSS.

 Started:	8/5/18	11:19PM